async-rs/async-std/docs/src/tutorial/handling_disconnection.md

 2. Because of `select`, we can't use a `while let` loop, so we desugar it further into a `loop`.
 3. In the shutdown case we use `match void {}` as a statically-checked `unreachable!()`.

-Another problem is that between the moment we detect disconnection in `client_writer` and the moment when we actually remove the peer from the `peers` map, new messages might be pushed into the peer's channel.
+Another problem is that between the moment we detect disconnection in `connection_writer_loop` and the moment when we actually remove the peer from the `peers` map, new messages might be pushed into the peer's channel.
 To not lose these messages completely, we'll return the messages channel back to the broker.
 This also allows us to establish a useful invariant that the message channel strictly outlives the peer in the `peers` map, and makes the broker itself infailable.